Rise-In/Stellar-Projects/README.md

 # Stellar-Final-Projects 🌌

-Welcome to Stellar-Final-Projects, a collection of innovative and cutting-edge projects developed by aspiring developers as part of the Stellar Bootcamp.
+Welcome to Stellar-Final-Projects, a collection of innovative and cutting-edge projects developed by aspiring developers as part of the Soroban Accelerated Bootcamp in India.

+## Student Projects:

 - [Umur Deniz](https://www.google.com)
 - [Onder Durak](https://www.google.com)